joeplustenhouwer/myweb/content/publication/LusMAv17/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "DNB Working Paper No. 717. <i>Revise and Resubmit, Journal of Money, Credit and Banking</i>" publication_short = ""
+publication = "DNB Working Paper No. 717. <i>Accepted for publication in the Journal of Money, Credit and Banking</i>" publication_short = ""

 # Abstract and optional shortened version.